 I’m a peruvian wildlife veterinarian passionate for nature, and for the understanding of the human relationships with it.
 Following the dream of being a veterinarian and using my career and skills for working towards wildlife conservation.

-I have followed studies on conservation medicine and wildlife health, and participated on several research and conservation projects on free ranging wildlife.
-Member of the Center for Ornitology and Biodiversity, director of the Proyecto Huangana, a research focused on the study of agents with the potential to threaten whitelipped-peccary populations in the Peruvian Amazon, Co-Founder and Vicepresident of Awá Science & Conservation, where direct the Costarrican urban avian ecology project.
+I have followed studies on Conservation Medicine and Wild animal health, and participate on several research and conservation projects to better understand and generate information that supports the conservation of threatened wildlife species.
+Co-Founder and Vicepresident of Awá Science & Conservation, Member of BAWI - One Health & Coexistence, and director of the Proyecto Huangana, a research focused on the study of agents with the potential to threaten local communities and white lipped-peccary populations at the human-wildlife interface at the Peruvian Amazon.

 - $1,369Total Donations